Women Out Walking

 WOW is an informal group and has no committee; we meet for the common purpose of a chat and a breath of fresh air.
 We started walking on summer evenings in 2005 and have since continued on Friday mornings.

 We walk monthly and anyone is welcome to take the lead.
 Walks are advertised in the village website's diary and through the village news section in the Gazette and Herald - sometimes we put up posters.
 We also liaise with the Parish Council.

-If you would like further information please contact Delcia Fussell (01249) 750529.
 Please note that, due to various difficulties encountered, WOW walks are dog-free.